-Chapter 15: What Happens with Unused Sperm and How the Body Recycles It
+What Happens with Unused Sperm and How the Body Recycles It

 "For You created my inmost being; You knit me together in my mother's womb."

-Parable: The Flowing River
+Parable: The River That Never Wasted Water

 Moral: